psyKomicron/SND_Vol/README.md

 # Croak
-Control applications volume, system volume with an easy to use application with modern design.
+Control applications volume and system volume with an easy to use application with modern design.

-Create with Windows App SDK, designed to run on Windows.
+*Created with Windows App SDK, designed to run on Windows.*